axieinfinity/ronin-documentation/docs/rns/trade.md

 ## Overview

-This guide demonstrates how to trade RNS names with other users on Mavis Market.
+This guide demonstrates how to trade RNS names on Mavis Market.
+You can list your RNS name for sale to other users and make offers to buy names from other users.

 ## Sell